davatron5000/htmlwithsuperpowers/docs/get-started/index.md

 # Introduction to Web Components

-::: info Watch My Course
+::: info 👨‍💻 Full Course on Frontend Masters
-This guidebook is a supplement to my course on Frontend Masters.
+This guidebook is a supplement to [my course on Frontend Masters](https://frontendmasters.com/courses/web-components/).
 If you want the full experience, watch the full 4&frac12;-hour course.

-<a href="https://frontendmasters.com/courses/web-components" class="button brand medium">Take my course</a>
+<a href="https://frontendmasters.com/courses/web-components" class="button brand medium">Take the course</a>
 :::

 Before we dive in, let's get an understanding of what Web Components are and what problems they're trying to solve.